cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/environmentButton.md

 * `Blueprint Description` - description of the blueprint that will be generated
 * `Capabilities` - capabilities of the blueprint that will be generated
-* `Labels` - labels of the environment blueprint/deployment to be created (depending on the `Blueprint Default` checbox value)
+* `Labels` - labels of the environment blueprint/deployment to be created (depending on the `Blueprint Default` checkbox value)
 * `Location` - site name to be set for the environment deployment to be created

 Once the `Create` button is clicked the environment blueprint will be generated and environment deployment creation modal will show up, as described in [From Blueprint]({{< relref "#from-blueprint" >}}).